The days of Kaizen activities are like the highlight of Apollo 13

 Japan is often said to be lowest in labor productivity in the OECD countries.
 Many Japanese people believe the low labor productivity hampers economic growth, and blame themselves for that.
 I don’t agree at all with such an idea.
 The truth is completely opposite.
 Our labor productivity just looks low because of the slow growth economy of Japan.
 Simply, this is the failure of the government policy.
 The Japanese government has not done anything effective to stop deflation for about 30 years.
 It is just manipulated by the Ministry of Finance (my old work place, though) that ignorantly keeps on warning the possibility of inflation by increasing the balance of government bonds.

 I didn’t mean to deny the value of productivity improvement completely.
 In fact, I like to see the Kaizen activities made by the craft people in our factory.
-They often have sessions to present their ideas, and sometimes seem to enjoy finding the unknown side of themselves, such as performance or aptitude as a presenter, facilitator, etc. that they would never have noticed in their daily work (furniture making).
+They often have sessions to present their ideas, and sometimes seem to enjoy finding the unknown side of themselves, such as performance or aptitude as a presenter, facilitator, etc. Without the kaizen activities, they might never have noticed their secret talents in their daily work (furniture making).
 As productivity improvement ends up confronting us with the harsh fact that humans are useless (compared with robots), I think it’s healthy to try to find enjoyment in the process of productivity improvement, like our craft people do.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.